apache/flink/docs/dev/connectors/kinesis.md

 </div>
 </div>

 The above is a simple example of using the producer.
 To initialize `FlinkKinesisProducer`, users are required to pass in `AWS_REGION`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` via a `java.util.Properties` instance.
 Users can also pass in KPL's configurations as optional parameters to customize the KPL underlying `FlinkKinesisProducer`.
-The full list of configs and explanations can be found [here](https://github.com/awslabs/amazon-kinesis-producer/blob/master/java/amazon-kinesis-producer-sample/default_config.properties).
+The full list of KPL configs and explanations can be found [here](https://github.com/awslabs/amazon-kinesis-producer/blob/master/java/amazon-kinesis-producer-sample/default_config.properties).
 The example demonstrates producing a single Kinesis stream in the AWS region "us-east-1".

 Instead of a `SerializationSchema`, it also supports a `KinesisSerializationSchema`.
 The `KinesisSerializationSchema` allows to send the data to multiple streams.
 This is done using the `KinesisSerializationSchema.getTargetStream(T element)` method.
 Returning `null` there will instruct the producer to write the element to the default stream.
 Otherwise, the returned stream name is used.

-Other optional configuration keys for the producer can be found in `ProducerConfigConstants`.

 ## Using Non-AWS Kinesis Endpoints for Testing